 However, not all of the alcohol will completely evaporate.
 The longer you cook the dish and the higher the heat, the more alcohol will evaporate.
 It’s estimated that after two hours of cooking, around 10% of the alcohol will remain, and after three hours, around 5% will stay.
 Therefore, if you’re looking to completely eliminate alcohol from your dish, it’s recommended to cook it for a long time or add the cooking wine early in the cooking process.

-See also What is the correct temperature for cooked chicken
+See also What are the types of cooked meat

 It’s also worth mentioning that cooking wine is not intended to be consumed as a beverage.
 Due to its high salt content and the addition of preservatives, cooking wine can taste bitter and unpleasant if consumed directly.
 It’s primarily used to enhance the flavors of the dish being cooked.